MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/2-Configure-WSUS.md

 The listening interfaces and ports are configured in the IIS site(s) for WSUS and in any Group Policy settings used to configure client PCs.
 The default ports are the same as those specified in the preceding section **Connection between WSUS servers**, and the firewall on the WSUS server must also be configured to allow inbound traffic on these ports.

 ## Configure the proxy server
-If the corporate network uses proxy servers, the proxy servers must support HTTP and SSL protocols and use basic authentication or Windows authentication.
+if the corporate network uses proxy servers, the proxy servers must support HTTP and SSL protocols and use basic authentication or Windows authentication.
 These requirements can be met by using one of the following configurations:

 1. A single proxy server that supports two protocol channels.
 In this case, set one channel to use HTTP and the other channel to use HTTPS.